 Instructions

 1. Soak the raisins in boiling water for 10 minutes, then drain very well.
-Once drained, add the lemon zest and juice to the raisins and Limnoncello if using.
-Combine well and leave to soak whilst you start on the cookies. (soaking the raisins overnight in the lemon mix is even better!)
+Once drained, add the lemon zest and juice to the raisins, and Limnoncello if using.
+Combine well and leave to soak whilst you start on the cookies.

-2. Mix well in a large bowl the eggs and sugar.
+2. Mix the eggs and sugar well in a large mixing bowl.

 3. Then Add Crisco OIL (or Wesson) and Molasses

-(I put the molasses in the measuring unit that I put the oil in, and makes it slip right out)
+I put the molasses in the measuring unit that I put the oil in, and makes it slip right out.
+(Molasses tends to stick to spoons etc)

-4. Add the raisins and liquid to the egg & sugar mixture.
+4. Add the raisins and liquid to the egg and sugar mixture.
 Combine.

-5. I use my stand mixer and then, Mix these ingredients below together, and add them slowly to the bowl, while mixer is running very slow :- flour, salt, ginger, cinnamon and baking Soda.
+5. I use my stand mixer and then, mix these ingredients below together, and add them slowly to the bowl, while the mixer is running on slow speed :- flour, salt, ginger, cinnamon and baking Soda.

 At this point, you may need to add the extra flour until the cookie dough becomes stiff enough to roll into balls.
 Use your judgement here.
-Every brand of flour is different and also how much liquid your raisins have absorbed.
-6. Important: let stand for 15-20 min.
+Every brand of flour is different, and also, how much liquid your raisins have absorbed.

 7. Form into balls (about 1 inch rounds).
-Put granulated sugar in a wide short bowl, Roll in the sugar, placing them on cookie sheets (UNgreased).
-I only put 9 to a sheet.
+Put granulated sugar in a wide short bowl, roll the cookie dough balls in the sugar, then place 9 on each ungreased cookie sheet.

-8. Bake on UNgreased cookie sheet for 10 min., @ 350 degrees.
-Let set only 1 min. & then Carefully (very carefully) with a large thin spatula. remove to a rack to cool.
+8. Bake for 10 min at 350 degrees F. Let set only 1 minute and then carefully, with a large thin spatula, remove to a rack to cool.

 9. Make a lovely cup of tea and enjoy a cookie or two!